ChayoteJarocho/Electronics/garage_control/README.md

 This project involves:

-- Configuring an MQTT broker of your choice.
+- Configuring the default Home Assistant MQTT broker.
 - Assembling a circuit using an ESP8266 module, an HW-803 relay, an HW-131 power supply and a 12V power adapter.
 - Writing some C code in the Arduino app.
 - Creating a button in your Home Assistant dashboard.

 ## The finished product

-The circuit is contained in a transparent box that I screwed to the ceiling of my garage.
+The circuit is contained in a transparent box that I screwed to the ceiling of my garage, with the cables of the relay connected directly to the same sockets where the garage door button is connected.

 ![A photo of the final installation.](garage_control.jpeg)

 ## The MQTT broker

 I initially tried using a cloud MQTT broker (HiveMQ) but I ran into several issues.
 I was wasting a lot of time trying to figure out the certificate handling.
-But then I realized I didn't need a cloud solution because I could just have an MQTT broker in my local network, which meant that only Home Assistant and my modules connected to my home WiFi would have access to it.
-This meant that the best option was to install the MQTT integration for Home Assistant and the Mosquitto Broker add-on.
+But then I realized I didn't need a cloud solution because I could just have an MQTT broker in my local network, which meant that it would be more secure as only Home Assistant and my modules connected to my home WiFi would have access to it.
+So best option was to install the MQTT integration for Home Assistant and the Mosquitto Broker add-on.

 Instructions: